talos-vulndev/afl-dyninst/README.md

 routines makes things run faster.
 If the instrumented binary is crashing by itself, try skiping a number of blocks.

-Switch -r allows you to specify a path to the library that is loaded via dlopen() at runtime.
+Switch -r allows you to specify a path to a library that is loaded via dlopen() at runtime.
 Instrumented runtime libraries will be written to the same location with a ".ins" suffix as not to overwrite the original ones.
 Make sure to backup the originals and then rename the